How The Music Industry Could Be Saved By Blockchain

 Buying music has long been a thing of the past.
 From torrents, to ‘ripping’ music off youtube, to using a free Spotify account, there are so many ways to access music without paying for it, whether legal or not.
 Each time a user downloads music through free or illegal sources, the revenue of the industry as a whole to decreases.

 Platforms such as Pledge Music and Peer Tracks are both companies using blockchain to combat piracy.
 Songs are uploaded to a blockchain database which fans then pay to access.
 Every instance of a song played creates a unique record on the blockchain.
 Any content that is illegally removed or ‘ripped’ from the codec would be unreadable to the player making illegal downloading useless.
-The platform is designed not only to prevent piracy but to bring artists and fans closer together as musicians can identify their biggest fans through their engagement with material using the blockchain, and offer them rewards such as free tickets and music.
+The platform is designed not only to prevent piracy but to bring artists and fans closer together as musicians can identify their biggest fans through their engagement with material using the blockchain, and offer them rewards such as free tickets and music.'Musicians can identify their biggest fans through their engagement with material using the blockchain, and offer them rewards such as free tickets and music.'Click To Tweet

 It has been clear for years that the music industry has not been able to keep up with technological advancements and new ways of listening to music.
 It needs a drastic change to keep up with the times and it seems blockchain has the answer to some of the biggest issues the industry is facing.